Ghini/ghini.desktop/doc/ghini-family.rst

    :class: toggle

-      Is your ghini.desktop showing the ``127.0.0.1`` address, that means that it is not connected to anything.
+      Is your ghini.desktop showing the ``127.0.0.1`` address, that means that it is not connected to any network.
 That address is the numeric form of ``localhost``, and only useful for local connections.
 You will **not** be able to connect pocket to desktop if this is what desktop reports as server IP address.